Derry volleyball aims for deep playoff run

 With only three starting seniors — Matt Marron, Joe Lavelle and Brasili — a lot of the starters are underclassman, which could cause some growing pains out of the gate, according to coach Shawn Spencer.

 “At times we look good,” Spencer said.
-“Early on, it is going to be a bit of a roller coaster because of our inexperience.
-There are going to be some good moments, and some not so good moments, but hopefully by the end of the season we are into a mode where it is pretty steady and consistently good.”
+“Early on, it is going to be a bit of a rollercoaster because of our inexperience.
+There are going to be some good moments and some not-so-good moments, but hopefully by the end of the season we are into a mode where it is pretty steady and consistently good.”

-The Derry boys volleyball team has a long history of success; the Trojans were WPIAL runners-up in 2010 and ‘12-14.
+The Derry boys volleyball team has a long history of success; the Trojans were WPIAL runners-up in 2010 and '12-14.
 They've fielded a team since 1978.
-Two years ago, the team finished third in the WPIAL, qualified for the state tournament, but lost in the first round.
+Two years ago, the team finished third in the WPIAL, qualified for the state tournament but lost in the first round.

 This is a different team than in years past, according to Brasili.